 Half of a husband/wife doctor team, Dr. Anna Bella Hardman was born on April 25th, 1906 in Guelph, Ontario.
 Her parents were Walter Hammond Beattie and the former Tena Thatcher.
 According to her parents 1905 marriage record, Mr. Beattie lived with his parents in Ridgetown and Tena Thatcher lived with her parents in Ridgetown, at the time of their marriage.
 According to the 1901 census, her father Walter worked as a drug clerk (pharmacist).
 Dr. Hardman had a younger brother named Bruce Thatcher Beattie and 2 younger sisters, Mary and Martha.

-Dr. Anna Hardman was raised in Guelph.
+Dr. Anna (Beattie) Hardman was raised in Guelph.
 According to the 1921 census, the Beattie family lived at 67 London Road in Guelph.
 Dr. Hardman graduated from Guelph Collegiate Vocational Institute in 1926.
 She attended The University of Toronto Faculty of Medicine where she met her future husband, Dr. William Nelson Hardman, who was a fellow medical student.
 She graduated M.D. in 1931 and received her B.SC.
 (Bacteriology) in 1932.

 Dr. William Hardman pursued a teaching career at Creighton University and became Chief of Anesthesiology at St Joseph’s Hospital in Omaha, Nebraska.
-They moved to London, Ontario in 1948, when Dr. William Hardman became a lecturer at the University of Western Ontario.
+They moved to London, Ontario in 1948, where Dr. William Hardman became a lecturer at the University of Western Ontario.

 Dr. Anna Bella Hardman died in 1997 and she was also buried at Woodlawn Memorial Park Cemetery in Guelph, Ontario.